sunildhakadsk/My-Portfolio-Website/README.md

 2. Update `settings.py` to use the production database
 3. Update `DATABASES` setting with your database credentials
 4. Run migrations: `python manage.py migrate`

+ℹ️ **Pip Warning**:
+- You may see a warning about running pip as root user during deployment
+- This is **normal and safe to ignore** in Vercel's isolated serverless environment
+- Vercel uses isolated containers, so this warning doesn't affect your deployment
+- To suppress the warning, you can add `--no-warn-script-location` to your install command in Vercel settings

 ### Troubleshooting